 - The affiliated institutes generate a turnover of roughly 500 million euros per year

-The Zuse Association performs its responsibilities through various bodies:
+The Zuse Association acts through various bodies:

 - The Executive Board represents the association internally and externally.